North Pier Search Consulting is dedicated to offering specialty consulting services to fiduciaries of all types.

 Mae graduated with a dual degree in Public Health and Environmental Biology from Tulane University, where she was an inaugural Posse Foundation Scholar.
 As an undergraduate research fellow, she worked under psychologist Dr. Peter Scharf, in data and meta-analysis of current policies and pedagogical practices in educating previously adjudicated youth in Louisiana.
 Upon graduation Mae worked as a project manager for Harambee Sustainability Project’s micro-business initiatives in the Langa Township of Cape Town, South Africa, from 2012-2015.
 Upon moving back to Los Angeles, Mae joined North Pier where she leads communications and project management.

 Originally from the Seattle metropolitan area, Josh moved to Los Angeles in 2013 to attend the University of California, Los Angeles.
 As a part of his undergraduate studies at UCLA Josh worked on multiple research projects with focus on the effects of monetary policy and demographic change on economic growth, particularly in developing countries.
-Josh graduated early with his B. A. in Economics in the fall of 2016.
-Josh has been with the North Pier team for two years beginning as a student intern then moving on to operations and quantitative research.
-Josh previously worked in the software industry.
+Josh graduated early with his B. A. in Economics in the fall of 2016 while working with the North Pier.
+Josh was a valued full-time member of the North Pier team for two and a half years in operations and eventually leading quantitative research.
+While at North Pier, Josh passed his Levels 1-3 exams for the CFA.
+Looking to expand his career horizons, Josh joined the capital markets team at CIT Group in the Fall of 2019.
+He currently works in the derivatives and foreign exchange group structuring interest rate and FX hedging strategies for the banks' commercial clients.
+We commend Josh's career aspirations; upon his departure, he was invited to sit on North Pier's Internal Investment Committee where he continues to provide insight on capital markets and investment manager performance.